auraecosystem/Pkg.go.dev/README.md

 for `ERRORx`, the `"msg"` string must be a regular expresspion matching the reported error.

-For each issue #NNNN that is fixed in the typecheckers, a test should be added as src/internal/types/testdata/fixedbugs/issueNNNN.go.
+For each issue #[NNNN that is fixed in the typecheckers, a test should be added as ](src/internal/types/testdata/fixedbugs/issueNNNN.go).

 #
 ### Debugging

-The pre-existing template ./testdata/manual.go is convenient for debugging on-off situations.
+[The pre-existing template ](./testdata/manual.go)is convenient for debugging on-off situations.
 Simply populate it with the code of interest and then run `go test -run Manual` which will typecheck that file.